 With so many points of interest, beautiful and interesting tourist attractions from Royal Palaces, Namsan mountain, Bukchon Ancient Village to the shopping malls with quality domestic brands and good prices as well as vast promotions.
 Not forgetting to mention the exotic Korean food!
 And these are only a slice of the pile of reasons why I longed to visit South Korea!

-Seoul has a neighborhood for everyone, and it sure has something for you.
+Seoul has a neighbourhood for everyone, and it sure has something for you.
 Here we have put together a five-day Seoul itinerary with all the best things to do in Seoul.
-If you don’t have five days, then feel free to cherry pick your favourite days and things to see and do, and create your own two or three-day Seoul itinerary.
+If you do not have five days, then feel free to cherry pick your favourite days and things to see and do, and create your own two or three-day Seoul itinerary.

 This is a basic itinerary that does not take into account seasonal attractions like the cherry blossoms or skiing.